 - Click on Convert/Save.

-- In the next step, don’t forget to choose a Destination file.
+- In the Convert dialog, don’t forget to choose a Destination file and press Start.

 Some Uses of Rotating a Video